zubinchopra/portaldocs/portal-sdk/generated/portalfx-unit-test.md

 <a name="unit-test-framework-preview-configure-require-and-mocha-using-add-test-main-js-run-your-tests"></a>
 ### Run your tests

-Using a browser as a host:
-`npm run test-dev` opens index.html in your regular browser.

 Using a karmajs to host and run your tests
-`npm run test` opens index.html in your regular browser.
+`npm run test` launches karmajs in your configured target browsers in watch mode.

 Using karmajs for a single test run useful for scenarios such as running in CI

+`npm run test-ci` launches karmajs in your configured target browsers for a single run.

+Using a browser as a host (deprecated):
-`npm run test-ci` opens index.html in your regular browser.
+`npm run test-dev` opens index.html in your regular browser.

-you will note that these last two are configured to run in Edge and Chrome.
+you will note that these last two (`test` and `test-ci`) are configured to run in Edge and Chrome.
 You may also pick and choose additional browsers via the launcher plugins [documented here](https://karma-runner.github.io/2.0/config/browsers.html).

 <a name="unit-test-framework-preview-configure-require-and-mocha-using-add-test-main-js-test-output-for-ci"></a>
 ### Test Output for CI